Rallying is popular in South and Central America. Recently, female drivers have started to enter the major events.

 Below are profiles of some recent rally drivers from the South and Central Americas.
 Drivers from the USA can now be found here.
 Nadia Cutro can be found on the Rally Winners post.

 Karina Dobal - winner of the 2016 Argentine Federal Rally Class 4 Championship.
 This was the first time a woman had won a national rally championship in Argentina.
 Her car was a Mitsubishi Lancer Evo VII.
 She scored three class wins, in the Sulpacha, Chivilcoy and Gualeguay Rallies, and had a best overall finish of second, in the Rally de Leandro N. Alem.
 In 2015, she rallied a Chevrolet Agile, in the Junior class, and managed class wins at Lavalle and Ciudad de Azul.
 She also achieved five top-ten finishes.
 This was only her second season of serious competition, having begun with the Agile in 2014.
-In 2017, she is rallying the Lancer.
+In 2017, she rallied the Lancer.
+She was second in the Rally de Lincoln and eighth in the Rally Balcarce.

 Yazmin Dyer - Peruvian driver who competed in her home championship in 2010, using a Peugeot 206.
 She won her national Super 1600 championship after three S1600 class wins.
 Two of these coincided with top ten finishes: ninth places in the Rally de Arequipa and Rally Claro Huánuco.
 After 2010, she stepped down to “Nacional” events, taking in the Caminos del Inca event, a long-standing Peruvian rally.
 In 2011, she drove a SEAT Leon, which she also seems to have driven in that year’s Huánuco Rally and Rally Los Òrganos.